 There’s a number of ways a brand can grow.
 Whether you are taking over a completely new location, or a location that already has a Lightspeed Delivery or Deliverect account, to onboard the location with Lightspeed Delivery you will have to go through the account creation, menu build and staging delivery channels process.

-If you would like to add a second, third, or even twentieth site to your Lightspeed Delivery account, let your Account Manager know and talk about your subscription.
+If you would like to add a second, third, or even twentieth site to your Lightspeed Delivery account, let your Customer Success Manager know and talk about your subscription.
 At a minimum, they’ll require the details of your new location: Site name, site address, site phone number, point-of-contact name, email and phone number.

 Or, learn how to snooze products and remove out of stock items for fewer cancelled orders or substitutions with the guide Managing busy times with Lightspeed Delivery.